-When You Have To Pay And When You Don't
+When You Have to Pay and When You Don't

-ARTC will cover most of your medical bills, but there are times when services are not covered or services are limited.
-You should not receive a bill if the medical service you received is a covered ARTC benefit.
+Arkansas Total Care will cover most of your medical bills, but there are times when services are not covered or are limited.
+You should not get a bill if the medical service you received is a covered Arkansas Total Care benefit.
 You will be responsible for all non-covered services.
-Information about covered and non-covered services is in this handbook and on the ARTC website.
+Information about covered and non-covered services is in this Handbook and on the Arkansas Total Care website.